 Microgynon 30, Levest, Ovranette and Rigevidon are the most commonly prescribed versions of the combined pill.
 Aside from the mini pill, other long term contraceptives include the contraceptive implant, patch or injection and the IUD or IUS.

-Femodette differs from the mini pill as it contains both oestrogen and progesterone.
-The mini pill has less hormones and only contains progesterone.
-Both contraceptive pills work in similar ways but the mini pill must be taken within a specific time frame (either 4 hours or 12 hours) to be effective.
-Due to this it's efficiency rate is 84% after taking into account day to day factors which contribute to forgetting or being unable to take it on time.
-However, the mini pill may be a good option for women who are unable to take the combined pill.
+Femodette differs from the mini pill as it contains both an oestrogen and a progestogen.
+The mini-pill only contains a progestogen.
+Both contraceptive pills work in similar ways and the mini-pill may be a good option for women who are unable to take the combined pill.

 If you are looking to switch your contraceptive pill then discuss this with one of our doctors who can recommend the best one for you.
 The pill isn't suitable for everyone and sometimes you'll need to try a few different types to find the one that works for you.
 If you are switching to Femodette then start taking it as soon as you finish your current pack, skipping the seven day break.
 If you are taking the progesterone only pill then begin Femodette on the first day of your period, even if that means taking the two different pills at once.